 |9||Mission||They’re in service to another nearby NPC or faction and are helping to achieve a goal for them.|

 |10||Directions||They are lost and need directions somewhere, or help being escorted there safely.|

 Gain a new level every 1,000 XP.
 Optionally increase the XP needed each level.
 A good place to start is adding between 500-1,000 XP each level.

 Experience points are gained at a rate of 1 XP for every 1 gold (or your game’s standard currency) retrieved and returned to the safety of a town or your base of operations.

-You can spend your hard-earned gold on experiences rather than on things.
+You can spend your hard-earned credit on experiences rather than on things.
 Carousing lets you double-dip your experience by spending it at a 1-1 ratio.
 The more you spend, the more impactful or eventful your experience.
-Carousing represents having a good time or in some other way an experience involving spending your wealth to blow off steam.
+Carousing represents having a good time, donating your money, investing in a “business opportunity”, or some other experience involving your wealth and blowing off steam.
 Alter these tables or add your own mishaps and fortunes.
 They generally represent getting into shenanigans while inebriated but can also be sober celebratory outcomes.

 Declare the amount of gold you’re spending and roll 2d6 to see how your evening went.

-Roll 1d6 + 1 for every 200gp you carouse with.
-More decadent binges come with the potential of more volatile or legendary events.
+- Roll 1d6, adding + 1 to the results for every 100 GP you carouse with.
+Larger cities should allow for (or require) more money to be spent.
+More decadent partying comes with the potential of more volatile or legendary consequences.